Magzzie/Donations_Analysis/README.md

         - We used the train_test_split model from the Scikit-learn library to split our dataset into training and testing according to the default setting of 75%/25%, respectively.
         - Lastly, we instantiated the StandardScaler model, trained it, and transformed the training and testing features separately.

+2. Compile, Train, and Evaluate the Model:
+Using TensorFlow, we instantiated a Sequential deep learning model to classify the applications.
+- The model consisted of:
+    - One input layer of the 43 features.
+    - Two hidden layers; the first had 80 neurons, while the second had only 30 neurons.
+Both layers used the **ReLu** activation function to enable training on nonlinear relationships between input features.
+    - One output layer with one neuron and the **sigmoid** activation to produce a probability output.
+- Next, we imported ModelCheckpoint from the TensorFlow Keras callback library and created a checkpoints folder.
+- Then, we compiled the model and defined the loss and accuracy metrics.
+    - To enhance the performance of our classification neural network, we used the **adam** optimizer, which uses a gradient descent approach to ensure that the algorithm will not get stuck on weaker classifying variables and features.
+    - As for the loss function, we used  **binary_crossentropy**, specifically designed to evaluate a binary classification model.
+    - In addition to the optimization function and loss metric, we added a more reader-friendly evaluation metric, **accuracy**, which measures the quality of the machine learning model.
+- We Chose to save only the weights used to train the model in the first attempt.
+Moreover, for the 100 epochs used for training, we opted for saving checkpoints after every five epochs trained instead of after everyone so it would not take a lot of memory space.
+This choice required batch size (64) and batch counts specifications to define the saving frequency in the ModelCheckpoint instance.
+- After fitting the model to the scaled training features, we evaluated its performance on the scaled testing features and calculated the loss and accuracy.
+- Lastly, we exported the model to an [HDF5 file](https://github.com/Magzzie/Neural_Network_Charity_Analysis/blob/main/AlphabetSoupCharity.h5) for more convenient retrieval of the model's structure and weights at a later time.

 ## Results